 Save and close the file.
-Restart the Apache service for the changes to take effects:
+Restart the Apache service for the changes to take effect:

 Then, set cron for Cacti:

-Allow http and https ports on the firewall:
+Allow HTTP and HTTPS ports on the firewall:

-Cacti will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://your_domain.com/cacti or http://server-ip/cacti and complete the required the steps to finish the installation.
-You will get the “Cacti Installation Guide” on screen.
-Click on ‘Next’ button.
+http://server-ip/cacti and complete the required steps to finish the installation.
+You will get the “Cacti Installation Guide” on the screen.
+Click on the ‘Next’ button.

-In next screen, you will get drop down button.
-Because this fresh installation select ‘New Install’ and click ‘Next’ button.
+On the next screen, you will get a drop-down button.
+Because of this fresh installation select ‘New Install’ and click ‘Next’ button.

 Cacti will now check for the packages it needs to run properly.
-Make sure all the checks appear with an “OK” status, and then click Finish.
+Make sure all the checks appear with an “OK” status and then click Finish.

 The next page is the login page.
 The first time you log into Cacti, use admin as username and password.

-Congratulation’s!
+Congratulations!
 You have successfully installed Cacti.
 Thanks for using this tutorial for installing Cacti network monitoring on your CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Cacti website.